-- Use of estimates.
+- 1. Use of estimates.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - Cash and cash equivalents.
+Actual results could differ from those estimates. - 2.
+Cash and cash equivalents.
 Cash and cash equivalents includes savings and checking accounts, which are fully insured or collateralized.
 All highly liquid investments with a maturity of three months or less are considered to be cash equivalents. - 3.
 Pledges receivable.
 Pledges receivable are unconditional promises to give that are recognized as contributions when the promise is received.
 Pledges receivable that are expected to be collected in less than one year are reported at net realizable value.
 Contributions that are expected to be collected in more than one year are reported net of an allowance for uncollectable receivables.
 The allowance for uncollectible pledges receivable is determined based on management's evaluation of the collectability of individual promises. - 4.
 Notes receivable.
 The recorded value of notes receivable approximate their fair value as current interest rates approximate market rates.
 Interest income is accrued as earned.
-Management has not recorded an allowance for loan loss as of June 30, 2014 and 2013 as all notes are current with payment terms. - 5.
+Management has not recorded an allowance for loan loss as of June 30, 2015 and 2014 as all notes are current with payment terms. - 5.
 Investments.
 Investments in marketable equity and debt securities are recorded at fair market value using public market quotations.
 Investments in land are recorded at the fair market value at the date of donation.
 Realized and unrealized gains and losses are recognized in the statement of activities as a component of investment income (expense).
-For management efficiency, investments of the unrestricted and restricted net assets are pooled except for certain net assets that the either the board of trustees or donors have designated to be segregated and maintained separately. - 6.
+For management efficiency, investments of the unrestricted and restricted net assets are pooled except for certain net assets that either the board of trustees or donors have designated to be segregated and maintained separately. - 6.
 Assets limited as to use.
 Assets limited as to use consists of assets designated by the board for future capital improvements and as endowed assets for future earning to sustain continued operations and assets held for specific uses as designated by donors. - 7.
 Furniture and equipment.
 Office equipment and furnishings purchased by the Foundation are recorded at cost net of accumulated depreciation.
 Donated property used by the Foundation is recorded at fair market value on the date contributed.
 If donors stipulate how long the assets must be used, the contributions are recorded as restricted support.
 In the absence of such stipulations, contributions of property and equipment are recorded as unrestricted support.
-Depreciation is provided by the straight-line method over the estimated useful lives of the assets which range from 5 to 10 years. - 8.
-Basis of presentation.
-The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America (GAAP), as codified by the Financial Accounting
+Depreciation is provided by the straight-line method over the estimated useful lives of the assets which range from 5 to 10 years.